 The service is only available to candidates whose result is a

-fail in any assignment.
-Only one review per assignment is
+fail in the dissertation.
+Only one review per

 Requests for a post-results review of marking should be made to

 Customer Service .
 You must apply within 35 days of the assignment

 This review service will include:

 - where the review does not result in a pass, a report on areas